Watch the Video

-At a high level, there are 2 primary causes for email bounces and ESPs marking emails as SPAM:
+At a high level, there are 2 primary causes for email bounces and ESPs marking emails as spam:

-- Domain Reputation
+- Domain reputation

-- Email Content and Formatting
+- Email content and formatting

 Set Up the SPF, DKIM, and DMARC for Your Sending Domains

-Set Up DMARC Policies: An authentication method that specifies how to handle emails that don't pass SPF and/or DKIM checks.
+- Set Up DMARC Policies: An authentication method that specifies how to handle emails that don't pass SPF and/or DKIM checks.
 DMARC also generates reports to prevent email spoofing.

 Set Up a New Domain

-This domain should be different than the primary sending domain and you should only use it to send marketing emails.
-Additionally, this requires you to create new mailboxes from this domain and add and replace them in Apollo for each user profile.
-For more information about how to connect mailboxes to Apollo, see the "Link Your Mailbox to Apollo.io" article.
+This domain should be different from your primary sending domain and you should only use it to send marketing emails.
+Additionally, this means you can create new mailboxes from this domain and add and replace them in Apollo for each user profile.
+For more information on how to connect mailboxes to Apollo, refer to the Link Your Mailbox to Apollo.io article.